napari/napari.github.io/tutorials/labels.md

 This tutorial assumes you have already installed **napari**, know how to launch the viewer, and are familiar with its layout.
 For help with installation see our [installation](installation.md) tutorial.
 For help getting started with the viewer see our [getting started](getting_started.md) tutorial.
 For help understanding the organisation of the viewer, including things like the layers list, the layer properties widgets, the layer control panels, and the dimension sliders see our [napari viewer](viewer.md) tutorial.

-This tutorial will teach you about the **napari** `Labels` layer, including the types of use the layer to display the results of image segmentation analyses, and how to manually segment images using the paintbrush and fill buckets.
+This tutorial will teach you about the **napari** `Labels` layer, including using the layer to display the results of image segmentation analyses, and how to manually segment images using the paintbrush and fill buckets.
 At the end of the tutorial you should understand how to add a labels image and edit it from the GUI and from the console.

 The labels layer allows you to take an array of integers and display each integer as a different random color, with the background color 0 rendered as transparent.